hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storevirtual.md

 ## Unregister a cluster {#unregister-cluster}

-**Note**: Before you unregister the cluster, remove the backend associated with it.
-Detach or migrate the volumes, as appropriate, as the volumes from this cluster backend will no longer be available.

 Unregistering a cluster will remove it from the cloud inventory.

+**Note**: When you unregister a cluster,the volumes from this cluster backend will no longer be available through Cinder.
+Ensure you have removed the backend associated with the cluster and detached all relevant volumes before unregistering.

 To unregister a cluster, do the following: